Tainted\\Coders

 App states

-Your App acts like a finite state machine and your logic triggers moving from one state to another.
-A finite state machine (FSM) is a model of computation be in exactly one of a finite number of states at any given time.
+So your App is acting like a finite state machine and your logic triggers moving from one state to another.

 States in Bevy are any enum or struct that implements the States trait.